Apply Now: Immigrant Artist Mentoring Program for Visual and Multidisciplinary Artists 2024

-2. Once selected, mentors will review mentee applications focusing on the applicants’ artistic vision, resources they are looking for, and career goals.
+2. Mentors will review mentee applications focusing on the applicants’ artistic vision, resources they are looking for, and career goals.
 The mentors’ ability to offer the necessary resources and information that the applicant is seeking is taken into consideration.

-3. Then NYFA will identify the pool of mentees, with the awareness of the cohort makeup as a whole while aligning advantageous pairings of mentors and mentees.
+3. NYFA will participate in the process of identifying the pool of mentees, considering the cohort makeup as a whole while aligning mutually beneficial pairings of mentors and mentees.